espressif/esp-idf/docs/en/api-guides/wifi.rst

 Wireless Network Management
 ----------------------------

 Wireless Network Management allows client devices to exchange information about the network topology, including information related to RF environment.
-This makes each client network-aware, facilitating overall improvement in the performace of the wireless network.
+This makes each client network-aware, facilitating overall improvement in the performance of the wireless network.
 It is part of 802.11v specification.
 It also enables the client to support Network assisted Roaming.
 - Network assisted Roaming: Enables WLAN to send messages to associated clients, resulting clients to associate with APs with better link metrics.
 This is useful for both load balancing and in directing poorly connected clients.

 Current implementation of 802.11v includes support for BSS transition management frames.